open-telemetry/opentelemetry-cpp/DEPRECATED.md

 #### Motivation (Jaeger)

-The jaeger client libraries are deprecated, as announced [here](https://www.jaegertracing.io/docs/1.41/client-libraries/).
+The Jaeger client libraries are deprecated, as announced [here](https://www.jaegertracing.io/docs/1.41/client-libraries/).

-The initial jaeger announcement in release 1.35 reads as:
+The initial Jaeger announcement in release 1.35 reads as:

 "
 We plan to continue accepting pull requests and making new releases of